Fort Worth Stockyards: History

 The Stockyards consist of mainly entertainment and shopping venues that capitalize on the "Cowtown" image of Fort Worth.
 Home to the famous boot making company M.L.
 Leddy's which is located in the heart of the Stockyards and The Maverick Fine Western Wear and Saloon where customers "can 'belly up' to the bar, relax and have a cold beer while in the Stockyards; just like they did in the days of the big cattle drives", as they shop around the store.
 The city of Fort Worth is often referred to as "Where the West Begins."
 Many bars and nightclubs (including Billy Bob's Texas) are located in the vicinity, and the area has a Western motif.
 There is also an opry and the weekend rodeos at Cowtown Coliseum.
 Some volunteers still run the cattle drives through the stockyards, a practice developed in the late 19th century by the frontiersman Charles "Buffalo" Jones, who herded buffalo calves through the streets of Garden City, Kansas.

-On April 1, 2011, the Fort Worth Stockyards Stables were remodeled and reopened.
-They are located next door to the Hyatt hotel in an original Historic Stockyards building that was built in 1912.
-Moved to the Armour building after the 2015 remodel.
-The stables offers horse rentals on the open trails of the Trinity River and carriage rides.

-The Grapevine Vintage Railroad runs a heritage railway service between Grapevine station and The Stockyards.
+A reenactment of a 19th-century cattle drive took place in 1999 as part of the city's sesquicentennial celebration.
+Weather permitting, drives continue to be held twice daily except on certain holidays.